 YWAM Kona sends out thousands of short-term teams and long term teams.

 In our isolation in Mozambique, our connection with YWAM enables specific skill sets needed on the ground to be resourced through people in Kona, HI.
 We are talking with the school of community development to come to teach our kids and community leaders in Murwebwe about aquaponics, water filtration, and effective farming.
-They would come for several weeks and possibly long-term.
+However, first, we are praying for peace for Mozambique.

 Also, former national soccer champion in Cambodia is praying about meeting us in Mozambique this summer to expand and infuse life into our soccer program for impoverished youth.
 Noone working with YWAM University of the Nations gets a paycheck.
 We all must raise personal support as missionaries as the mission is to train and send out missionaries – to know God and make Him known!

-We are excited to be a part of the national YWAM conference in Mozambique to seek the Lord with other missionaries for Mozambique as well as pray with YWAM missionaries who have a heart to be on the ground in Pemba so we can see how we can work together to advance the Kingdom.
+We were excited to be a part of the national YWAM conference in Mozambique and to seek the Lord with other missionaries for Mozambique.
+We prayed with the national YWAM leader of Mozambique as he has a heart to move to Pemba to do ministry.
+We are looking forward to his joining our team in 202o so we can see how we can work together to advance the Kingdom.

 In prayer with you,